ttres/web-demo-wiki/Home.md

 **(Option 3) Using php-redis**

-If you don't want to use MemCached, you can Redis to resolve the session sharing issue between multiple web servers.
 In the ElastiCache console, launch an ElastiCache cluster with Redis with the "Cluster Mode enabled" option and obtain the configuration endpoint information.
 Please make sure that the security group being used on the ElastiCache cluster allows inbound connection from your EC2 instance.

 If you have not yet installed the php-redis module, you need to install it to make things work.